stephenhodgkiss/extract-translation-text-from-php-js/README.md

 This avoids having to think about translations and translation files until you are done with writing code using the base language first e.g. English

-Add both the PHP and JS function calls to your scripts wherever they're needed.
+Add both the PHP and JS function calls to your scripts wherever they're needed (see translatetext.php and translatetext.js).

 a.
 PHP examples